U.S. could face 200,000 coronavirus deaths, millions of cases, Fauci warns

 President Donald Trump has talked about reopening the country by Easter Sunday, April 12, despite many states such as New York ordering residents to stay home past that date.
 On Saturday, he seemed to play down those expectations, saying only "We'll see what happens."
 Tests to track the disease's progress also remain in short supply, despite repeated White House promises that they would be widely available.

-Trump is due to hold a news conference at 5 p.m.
-ET (2100 GMT).
+Trump, who is due to hold a news conference at 5 p.m.
+ET (2100 GMT), bragged on Twitter about the millions of Americans tuning in to watch the daily briefings.
 VENTILATOR SHORTAGE

 Michigan Governor Gretchen Whitmer, whose state has become one the fastest growing areas for the virus, especially in the county that includes Detroit, called the rapid spread "gut-wrenching."
 "We have nurses wearing the same mask from the beginning of their shift until the end, masks that are supposed to for one patient at one point in your shift.
 We need some assistance and we're going to need thousands of ventilators," Whitmer told CNN.

-New York City will need hundreds more ventilators in a few days and more masks, gowns and other supplies by April 5, Mayor Bill de Blasio told CNN on Sunday.
-New Orleans will run out of ventilators around April 4 and officials in Louisiana still do not know whether they will receive any ventilators from the national stockpile, the governor said.
+New York City will need hundreds more ventilators in a few days and more masks, gowns and other supplies by April 5, Mayor Bill de Blasio said to CNN.
+New Orleans will run out of ventilators around April 4, John Bel Edwards told CBS.

-Louisiana has tried to order 12,000 ventilators from commercial vendors and has received 192, Governor John Bel Edwards said on CBS' "Face the Nation."
-"We haven't yet been approved for ventilators out of the national stockpile.
-I continue to press that case and I hope we will be cut in for a slice of what they have left," Edwards said.
-"It is the one thing that really keeps me up at night."

-Doctors are also especially concerned about a shortage of ventilators, breathing machines needed by many of those suffering from the pneumonia-like respiratory ailment.
-Dr. Arabia Mollette, an emergency medicine physician at Brookdale and St. Barnabas Hospital in the Bronx, has started praying during the cab ride to work in the morning before she enters what she describes as a "medical warzone."
-At the end of her shift, which often runs much longer than the scheduled 12 hours, she sometimes cannot hold back tears.
+Ventilators are breathing machines needed by many of those suffering from the pneumonia-like respiratory ailment and many hospitals fear they will not have enough.
+Dr. Arabia Mollette, an emergency medicine physician at Brookdale and St. Barnabas Hospital in the Bronx, say she now works in a "medical warzone."

 "We're trying to keep our heads above water without drowning," Mollette said.
 "We are scared.
 We're trying to fight for everyone else's life, but we also fight for our lives as well."